 We will be using an instructor-students interaction mode in class.
 Students will be members of groups and will be working as teams on various activities.
 Some of the activities will not be graded (will help with formative assessment) while others will be graded (summative assessment).
 The dates of graded in-class activities will not be announced ahead of time.
-The maximum score for in-class activities will be 100 points.
+The maximum score for an in-class activity will be 100 points.